medizininformatik-initiative/dataportal/data-portal/README.md

 #### Data Potal Backend

 The Data Potal backend supports the use of self-signed certificates from your own CAs.
-On each startup, the data portal backend will search through the folder /app/certs inside the container, add all found CA *.pem files to a java truststore and start the application with this truststore.
+On each startup, the data portal backend will search through the folder `/opt/dataportal-backend/certs` inside the container, add all found CA *.pem files to a java truststore and start the application with this truststore.

-Using docker-compose, mount a folder from your host (e.g.: ./certs) to the /app/certs folder, add your *.pem files (one for each CA you would like to support) to the folder and ensure that they have the .pem extension.
+Using docker-compose, mount a folder from your host (e.g.: `../auth`) to the `/opt/dataportal-backend/certs` folder, add your *.pem files (one for each CA you would like to support) to the folder and ensure that they have the .pem extension.

 In this deployment repository we have prepared this for you.
-To add your own CA add the respective ca *.pem files to the backend/certs folder.
+To add your own CA add the respective ca *.pem files to the `auth` folder.